NobilityDeviant/Wcofun.com_Downloader/README.md

 Known Issue: This program does not support downloading 2 videos from one page.
 Idk why this website has them, but it's best to ignore them for now.

+I will fix the updater if i decide to update it in the future.
+For now just check back every now and then!